agiliq/djenofdjango/src/source/chapter2.rst

 and we can add/edit/delete any instances of our CD model through the admin interface.
 This is one of the most useful 'batteries' that django ships with.

+With this, we have built our own personal CD library.
+Of course, this application does not define any actions or urls yet but we have utilized django's admin interface to be able to interact with the database and store our model.
+Note how we have used a contrib app and customized it to our needs in our application.
+Due to a reusable app like contrib.admin, we were able to reduce the duplicate effort required to write CRUD methods for our CD model.
+As we shall see, the admin app is very flexible and can be easily customized to our needs.